 223. VACANCIES.

-Whenever a vacancy occurs in the membership or chair of a committee, the Chairman shall nominate a Councilmember to fill the vacancy, and the Council shall, by resolution, act on the Chairman’s nomination.
+Whenever a vacancy occurs in the membership or chair of a committee, the Chairman may nominate a Councilmember to fill the vacancy, and the Council shall, by resolution, act on the Chairman’s nomination.

 224. DISTRIBUTION OF RESPONSIBILITY.

-The Chairman and Council shall endeavor to distribute committee responsibility as evenly as possible among the Members, and in no event shall an individual Member permanently chair more than one standing committee.
+No individual Member may permanently chair more than one standing committee.
 The principle of seniority shall be respected in the assignment of committee chairs.

 225. PARTICIPATION OF MEMBERS IN COMMITTEE MEETINGS.